aai-institute/beyond-jupyter/refactoring-journey/step05-sensai/README.md

   * **What is the data used by the model?**

     The relevant abstraction is `FeatureGenerator`.
+    Via `FeatureGenerator` instances, a model can define which set of features is to be used.
-A `FeatureGenerator` defines which features are being used by a model and can furthermore hold meta-data on these features which can be leveraged later on.
+    Moreover, these instances can hold meta-data on the respective features, which can be leveraged later on (in the next step).
-    The class names of all feature generator implementations use the prefix `FeatureGenerator`, such that they can conveniently be found via your IDE's auto-completion function.
+    In sensAI, the class names of all feature generator implementations use the prefix `FeatureGenerator`, such that they can conveniently be found via your IDE's auto-completion function.